“Easy access to health care has created a society of consumers with an insatiable demand for medical services.”(1)

 When the full horror of the Nazi genocide was exposed after the war, talk of racial purity was discredited.
 Undeterred, the American eugenics movement reinvented itself as a campaign against “overpopulation.”
 The poor would still be blamed for social problems, not for being genetically defective but for being morally deficient and far too numerous.

 In 1948, William Vogt’s book, The Road to Survival, warned that the greatest threat facing humanity is too many poor people.
 According to Vogt, the United Nations “should not ship food to keep alive ten million Indians and Chinese this year, so that fifty million may die five years hence.”
 Special venom was reserved for advocates of the poor who, “Through medical care and improved sanitation…are responsible for more millions living more years in increasing misery.”

 In The Legacy of Malthus: The Social Costs of the New Scientific Racism, Alan Chase observes,

 In Puerto Rico in the 1950s, fewer than two percent of the people owned 80 percent of the land.
-To uphold this inequality, US officials blamed Puerto Rico’s poverty on overpopulation and began testing “population control” methods on the island.
-By the end of the 1960’s, more than one-third of Puerto Rican women of child-bearing age had been sterilized.
+To uphold this inequality, American officials blamed Puerto Rico’s poverty on overpopulation and began testing “population control” methods on the island.
+By the end of the 1960’s, more than one-third of Puerto Rican women of childbearing age had been sterilized.